-This interview with Scott Boldt, President and CFO of CrossFields, Inc. is designed to answer the questions we hear from many chiropractors when planning the budget for the build-out of their office space.
+This interview with Scott Boldt, President and CFO of CrossFields, Inc. is designed to answer the questions we hear from many holistic healthcare professionals when planning the budget for the build-out of their office space.
 For more answers, read our second blog in this series.

 What should a doctor consider as far as construction pricing for a new office?

 There is not really a rule of thumb per se, but here is an overview of what we are seeing.

 The first space is called a “raw space” or a “grey box”.
 We are seeing construction pricing on this at $80 to $125 per square foot with the biggest ticket items being the required infrastructure of MEP.
 M=Mechanical (HVAC), heating, ventilation and air conditioning; E=Electrical; P=Plumbing.
 Secondly is the “vanilla box” or “white box” at $50 – $110 per square foot.

 The second type of space is existing space – this space is usually leased “as-is.”
 The cost of remodel depends on the amount of change to make it work for you.
 Minimal change in walls and just finish changes can run $10 – $20 per square foot.
 If there are major changes, costs can be as much as “raw space”.

 These are just rules of thumb, and several factors create this fluctuation.
 First, the number of walls, architectural details, amount of casework and level of finish are one group of factors.
 The second factors group includes labor rates, geographical factions and economic influences.

 Lastly, the general rule that the smaller the square footage, the higher the cost per square foot, as all spaces require the same functional items.
 A larger space enjoys these high cost items, i.e. MEP, spaced over a larger square footage.

 Is there a best case scenario or worst case scenario in choice of spaces?